calvinlinz/world-builder/README.md

 ### 2.5 Monster Generator

 #### 2.5.1 Monster Generator Algorithm
-This monster generator algorithm is an extension of the existing MapBuilder class which creates a 2D array representing the map.
+The monster generator algorithm is an extension of the existing MapBuilder class which creates a 2D array representing the map.
 It creates and the 7 digit integers monsters into the map and returns the new map.

 ##### Creating Monsters
 Monsters are created randomly.
 This is done by parsing through each cell in the map, determining if the current cell is a valid house/cave code, and generating a rank based on the size of room.
 For example, a boss monster will spawn in a massive cave, or a large room, and will not be found in a mere 2x2 village house.